SjorsScholten/TTE-Reborn/README.md

 Try to make your code reusable.
 Don't make code specifically for one thing.

+Inheritance is a thing that is useful, use it.

 We are using Unity, so:
 - Variables you want to assign in the editor and should not be accessed by other scripts should be private with the [SerializeField] attribute.
 - Try to use the [Tooltip] attribute to explain your variables.
 This makes things easier for everyone.